This Q&A is part of a special series of interviews with successful, internationally minded professionals and career experts.

 Raised between London and Paris, Louise studied English history and literature at La Sorbonne (Paris) and the University of Edinburgh (Scotland).
 She worked for HCL Technologies in India for four years before completing her MBA at INSEAD (France).
 Today, Louise is a European Sales Optimization Manager at Braintree, a Paypal company.
-In November, she will be a speaker at the Careers Beyond Borders Seminar in London.
+She was also a speaker at the Careers Beyond Borders Seminar in London.

 We caught Louise between work trips and talked to her about how languages, wanderlust, and curiosity helped her career.

 Louise, you studied history and literature and now you are a European Sales Optimization Manager – how did that happen?

 I always believed that your studies are not what makes you who you’re going to be – they don’t drive your professional life.
 I’ve always been interested in literature and history, and I’ve always read a lot, so I knew that was something I wanted to study.
 However, at the same time, I knew that I wouldn’t be a writer or a historian, so very early on, when I was 16, I started doing a lot of internships in London and Paris.
 My life was already anchored in the corporate environment, and I started working quickly after my studies.
 That’s also why I did my MBA – I knew I needed more academic and fundamental skills: I studied very abstract topics, so these internships were very hands-on and I learned a lot of technical skills while working for banks, for example.
 When you do internships, you really learn how to behave in a corporate world.

 What has studying and living abroad taught you?